duzzisantos/scheduler/README.md

 1. An SMTP request - required to facilitate mail exchange services between a sender and a receiver.
 2. An HTTP POST request - required to send data through a connected server to a database.
-3. HTTP GET and DELETE requests - required to display and delete invitees from on and from a list respectively.
+3. HTTP GET and DELETE requests - required to display and delete invitees on and from a list respectively.

 #Stack